seatable/seatable-scripts/manual/python/dateutils.md

 #### eomonth

-Return the last day of n months befor or after of given date.
+Return the last day of n months befor or after given date.
 Parameter months refers to n.

 ```python
 date = "2022-7-4"